Mari-Wie/ArchCNL/CONTRIBUTING.md

 - no bugs are introduced,
 - the pipeline is "green", i.e. all tests are passing,
 - new code is covered by tests in a reasonable way (100% code coverage is not necessary, but important parts should be tested),
-- no significant decrease in code quality is introduced ("leave the code a bit cleaner than you found it"),
+- no significant decrease in code quality is introduced (Boy-Scout-Rule: "leave the campside (=code) a bit cleaner than you found it"),
 - the documentation is updated when necessary.
 The wiki should only be updated once the pull request is merged.
+Please state a suggestion for documentation changes with teh pull-request.

 ### Review Process

 Reviewers have to check whether the definition of done is complied with.
 Do not look only at functional correctness but also at other code quality attributes.
 These questions can be used as a guidance:

-- Is the documentation up-to-date?
 - Have new classes, methods, variables, etc. meaningful names?
 - When an existing class/method/... was modified without changing its name, is the old name still fitting?
 - Are the tests reasonable (and present)?
+- Is the documentation up-to-date?
+(Change suggestion is made)
 - Are new code smells introduced?
 - Are common pitfalls (e.g. null pointers, missing files, ...) present?
-- Is error handling present?
+- Is error / exception handling present?
+- Are logging messages included?
 - Are the naming conventions, logging conventions, ... (see wiki) complied with?
 - ...